 - Short workouts are the BEST.
 I totally recommend checking out the short ones for each program.
 I almost always go for the short ones, and then do more than one at times.

 - There are some brand new bodyweight workouts under the “Trainer Series” heading that I can’t wait to test out soon, and I’ll report back on those too.

-Free 30-day trial to Les Mills On Demand
+Free 30-day trial to Les Mills+ (Plus formerly On Demand)

 If you haven’t tried Les Mills On Demand yet, hop over and use my special 30-day trial link.